 Structural parameters of the vastus medialis muscle and its relationship to patellofemoral joint deterioration

-Three articles on PainSci cite Peeler 2007: 1.
+Three pages on PainSci cite Peeler 2007: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Patellofemoral Pain & the Vastus Medialis Myth 3.
 Patellofemoral Tracking Syndrome

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.